TexasTorque/TorqueTask/readme.md

 - [X] Implement an auto ID system.
 - [ ] Add a field and modifier for assignee.
 - [ ] Add a field and control for block/blocks.
-- [ ] Make viewable in a GAANT chart.
+- [X] Make viewable in a GAANT chart.
+- [ ] Make an improved GAANT chart.
+- [ ] Dark and light mode.
 - [ ] About, user instructions, and help page.
 - [ ] More advanced data validation.
 - [ ] Make the header look good.